Skip to main content

 Google Hotel Ads connects hotel inventory, pricing, and booking engines to direct booking experiences in search results

-For hotels, both can be useful.
 Search Ads can support broader demand capture and messaging.
-Hotel Ads are more closely connected to metasearch and booking comparison behavior.
+Hotel Ads are more closely connected to metasearch behavior, rate comparison, and direct booking competition.

 Google Hotel Center